 The new leasing standard is applicable to all entities and will supersede current lease accounting standards under IFRS.
 Prospective application is required is required beginning on or after January 1, 2019 with early adoption permitted only if an entity early adopts IFRS 15 as well.
-The Company is in the process of evaluating the impact of the new standard.
+The Company does not anticipate a significant impact on the financial results from adopting this standard.